 Should I Go to Urgent Care for a Common Spring Illness?

 These illnesses often are not life-threatening, though they can be in the case of asthma and some Lyme disease infections.
 Visiting a medical specialist at our urgent care facility may be a better solution than sitting in the waiting room at an ER.
 Our facilities have the ability to see patients in a shorter amount of time than most emergency rooms.
 Come check out one of our convenient locations.
-You can call to set up an appointment or you can just come see us, walk-ins are welcome.
+You can call to set up an appointment or you can just come to see us, walk-ins are welcome.